Implementing a Clicker Program in Your Shelter: An Overview

 But how do you begin, if this is all new territory to staff and volunteers?
 Here are a series of levels of involvement:

-Level I: Educate yourself and allow others to be educated.
+- Level I: Educate yourself and allow others to be educated.
 Our Shelter Orientation Pack provides the basics for self-teaching clicker training.
-Our trainers provide on-line consulting via email.
 Free documents on effective exercises such as Making your Kennel a No Bark Zone and core information like the One Page Summary of Clicker Training are available directly from our website.
 Adopting families need education, too.
 Shelters report that families who start or continue clicker training at home are more likely to retain the dog.
 A Level I shelter can make self-teaching kits Getting Started: Clicker Training Kits (Dogs and Cats) part of the adoption package or available for adopters to purchase, so they can continue the clicker experience with their new pet at home.
 Shelters learn from other shelters.
 On our Clicker Training Shelter Resource page you can share stories, insights and experiences, as well as learn from others.
 An organization with an on-going program in place is always a valuable source of guidance for shelters in earlier stages of development

 Level II: Incorporate clicker training into your husbandry and animal care practices.
 Clicking for handling and socialization can be part of every animal's experience, with benefits not only to the animals but to the staff.
 Success with the animals is reinforcing and more interesting than just feeding and cleaning.
 Clicked animals are less stressed and easier to manage.
 At Level II clicker training becomes fully integrated into all husbandry and animal care; if training is provided, it is positively based clicker training rather than conventional correction-based training.
 When these behavioral practices become the norm, shelters report that not only do adoption rates go up, but staff burnout and staff conflicts are reduced.
-A Level II shelter might want to develop training programs for interested staff and volunteers to strengthen their animal management and behavior shaping skills.
-A level II shelter has much to teach other shelters.

 Level III: Expand your clicker training program outside the organization.
 This might include clicker classes for adopters and for pet owners in general, informational programs for donors, board members, and others involved with the shelter, and outreach programs to the community at large.
 It may also include developing training programs for interested staff and volunteers in teaching clicker classes.
-Our Featured Shelters provide examples and guidelines.
-A Level III shelter can provide real leadership to the shelter and rescue community as a whole.

 Level IV: Incorporate the principles of shaping and positive reinforcement into the management of the shelter itself.
 Good management is much more than budget control and hiring the right people.
 The level IV shelter uses positive reinforcement and provides learning opportunities throughout the organization.
 Shelters at this level, whether large or small, may attract better-educated and motivated volunteers and employees, and may see significant improvements in their funding and in community recognition and involvement.